goyochurches/content-moderation-service/README.md

-# 🛡️ Content moderation service
+# 🛡️ User flag service

-This project implements a **Content moderation service** for a social network, designed to identify users who post offensive or abusive messages in the comments section.
+This project implements a **User flag service** for a social network, designed to identify users who post offensive or abusive messages in the comments section.
 The system reads user messages from a CSV file, translates them to English if necessary, scores their offensiveness, and generates a per-user report.

 ![flow](image.png)